 “That puts a lot of pressure on someone who’s struggling in their marriage at nine, nine-and-a-half years.
 I’m sitting in consultation with somebody saying, ‘Geez, if you’re going to do it, do it now.’
 And that’s not really what the state wants.
 We don’t want to have the kind of pressure that would encourage people to get divorced, but that is definitely the impact that it has.”

 LM: “Yeah, for my first marriage, we made sure to file before ten years, so retirement plans, all that stuff didn’t end up complicating the dissolution of our marriage.
-I was eligible for spousal support because I was starting in radio and made next to nothing, and my wife was very highly paid working in the entertainment industry, would have been absurd.
+I was eligible for spousal support because I was starting in radio and made next to nothing, and my wife was very highly paid to work in the entertainment industry, which would have been absurd.

 “Here she was doing a favor by supporting us to get me started in my career, for which I owed her big time for her doing that.
 Then to turn around and have to pay me spousal support, that would have been pretty cold-blooded on my part.”

 Related Reading: How Is Social Security Handled In Divorce?